Sailors become Soldiers who become Sailors

 The Glover Regiment brought Washington to destiny |

-Washington turned to Glover’s men once again.
-In another secret nighttime operation, Washington called on the seasoned sailors to operate a different kind of boat.
-Long and sleek, the Durham boats were propelled by pushing long poles into the river bottom.
-On a night of snow mixed with rain, file after file of Continentals, poorly clad, poorly fed but determined, silently boarded the boats under the watchful eyes of the sailors.
-Throughout the night, powerful arms pushed staffs into the swirling water.
-Strong legs and backs moved the boats, filled with men and equipment, across the fast-moving current toward the dark and dangerous Jersey side.
+On a night when snow mixed with rain, file after file of Continentals, poorly dressed and poorly fed but determined, silently boarded the boats under the watchful eyes of the sailors.
+Throughout the night, strong arms pushed staffs into the swirling water.
+Strong legs and backs moved the boats, filled with men and equipment, across the swift current toward the dark and dangerous Jersey side.
 Despite the ice flows, Glover’s sailors managed to ferry over 2,000 troops and 18 guns.

 ![]() |